DavidPeicho/algorep/README.md

 ```

 Be careful here, when free returns, your variable `var` has also been free in order to prevent you to try to read back data that have been freed on slaves.
-So, using `var` is undefined behaviour.
+So, using `var` is undefined behavior.

 ### Write
 ```cpp